 Caution is required when considering alternative treatments for BFRBs.
 While many of these treatments promise quick solutions and easy fixes, enough research has not been conducted to test the safety and effectiveness of alternative treatments.

 Acupuncture, herbal remedies and hypnosis are a few of the most common alternative therapies used to treat BFRBs.
 These methods may be useful along with standard treatment approaches.
 However, it’s important to speak with a licensed medical professional before partaking in any alternative treatment methods.

 BFRB Support Groups

 Support groups can provide essential connections with others.
 Caring interactions are necessary for someone working to decrease BFRBs.
 Larger cities may have BFRB support groups that meet regularly.
 However, the internet also provides many opportunities for people with no physical access to a group.
-Two currently established groups include Trichotillomania Support and the International OCD Foundation.
+The established group includes International OCD Foundation.
 The TLC Foundation also has an informational page to help people locate support groups.